Guide to Rolling Budgets: How To, Pros & Cons, Examples

 With your workflows in place, you can settle on a time horizon for how far into the future your budget will go (and how frequently it will be updated).
 For instance, do you want to make updates every month or every quarter?
 Would you like to forecast your budget six months from now or a full year from now?
 The answers to these questions will guide how your rolling budget comes together based on what’s most appropriate for your current circumstances.

-Note that long budgeting periods can help directionally, whereas short-term budgeting will likely improve your accuracy.
+Note that long budgeting and accounting periods can help directionally, whereas short-term budgeting will likely improve your accuracy.
 However, shorter time frames may not be forward-looking enough to suit the company’s business model (so that’s something else for you to consider).

 That said, the budgets for SaaS businesses tend to fluctuate more than other industries.
 An acquisition channel can take off in a hurry, or a new competitor might latch on to a larger market share.
 Therefore, it makes sense for SaaS companies to update their budgets more regularly.